pintoedo/pintoedo/README.md

 ### Hi there 👋

+I am a Full Stack developer with a creative drive working with technologies of the JavaScript ecosystem.
+Some technlogies that I'm comfortable with are React, React Native, Node, Express, Koa, MongoDB, Mongoose, GraphQL and many more. 🔸

+When I'm not coding I enjoy electronic music, dancing, colors, cats and Sunday naps. 🐈

+Welcome to my github :)
 <!--
 **pintoedo/pintoedo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.